eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/UploadRules.md

 * check that the response had an error
 * check that Rule is not in Rulelist

+## upload rule with trailing database

+tags: negative_test

+Upload a Rule with trailing data after the main payload.
+The API should reject the rule.

+* create a valid <Ruletype> Rule
+* upload Rule with extra data
+* check that the response had an error
+* check that the response had the status code "400" or None
+* check that Rule is not in Rulelist

 ___
 * delete all created rules